๐ŸงฌMolecular Biology

 3. If mitochondria use a slightly different genetic code than the nucleus, what does this suggest about the evolutionary relationship between mitochondria and their host cells?

 4. A researcher wants to express a human gene in E. coli but gets very low protein yield.
-Which concept from this guide best explains the problem, and how might they solve it?
+Which concept from this guide best explains the problem, and how would they solve it?

-5. An FRQ asks you to explain why a single nucleotide deletion is typically more harmful than a single nucleotide substitution.
-Which concepts would you use to construct your answer?
+5. Explain why a single nucleotide deletion is typically more harmful than a single nucleotide substitution.
+Which specific concepts from this guide support your answer?